Terrorism in Turkey

 Terrorism in Turkey is defined in Turkey's criminal law as crimes against the constitutional order and internal and external security of the state by the use of violence as incitement or systematic to create a general climate of fear and intimidation of the population and thereby effect political, religious, or ideological goals.
 Since the establishment of the Republic of Turkey, both organized groups, lone wolf, and international spy agencies have committed many acts of domestic terrorism against Turkish people.

 This article serves as categorization and a compilation of acts of terrorism, attempts to commit acts of terrorism, and other such items which pertain to terrorist activities which are engaged in by non-state actors or spies who are acting in the interests of state actors or persons who are acting without the approval of foreign governments within the domestic borders of the Republic of Turkey.

-The organizations on the list carry out cyber attacks on various ethnic identities, devices and individuals not only in social life but also on social media (Instagram and TikTok for example).
-They are also trying to take control of the media through cyber means and aim to gain sympathy and support through the media.
-There are symbols used by members of this organization. their clothes, lifestyle, the region they live in and where they take shelter, and their activities; by sharing their acts of distribution and brutality through the media 'without hesitation'; People from many backgrounds, races and ages around the world are threatened by spreading and sharing these images through the media.

-The signs and physical symbols they use are to threaten people by raising the index finger (the index finger) up and into the air (Islamic Terrorist Organizations Symbols); The aim is to 'use religion' to talk about the activities they will do and to persuade them to Islam, to make them adopt the concept of jihad, to see themselves as soldiers of Allah and to force people to believe in this direction, to terrorize them and to spread terror with brutality.
-The clothing styles of men and women belonging to these organizations are in accordance with the Islamic religion they adopt.
-Men have long beards and turbans, and women wear black chadors.
-Today, their terrorist acts have become widespread in countries such as Turkey, (also associated with Kurdish Terrorist Organizations), European and Asian countries, and America.
-There are age groups, nationalities and people they target.
-They pose a global problem.

-The terrorist acts carried out by these Islamic, sharia and jihadist organizations together with the Kurdish Terrorist Organizations are also obvious.